Bloggers are misunderstood. I’m on a quest to better define the term blogger – to give bloggers a credible place in the world.

 A blogger is anyone who uses content to provide value to an online audience.” – Eli, Launch Your Dream

 Don’t leave your blog’s success up to chance.
+Subscribe to my newsletter to receive regular updates and tips about growing your blog & get instant access to Successful Blog Plan.
 Use this workbook guide to create a goals and strategies for your own blog – you’ll be destined for greatness.

 Bloggers have many job responsibilities